syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ![Time interval in xamarin forms Timeline view](timeline-view-images/xamarin-forms-timeline-view-time-interval.png)

+>**NOTE**
+If you modify the `TimeInterval` value (in minutes), you need to change the time labels format by setting the `TimeFormat` as “hh:mm”.
+By default, `TimeFormat` is "hh a".
+Refer to this [documentation](https://help.syncfusion.com/xamarin/sfschedule/weekview#time-label-formatting) for changing `TimeFormat` value.

 ## Time interval height

-You can customize the interval height of time slots in Timeline view by setting [TimeIntervalHeight](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~TimeIntervalHeight.html
+You can customize the interval height of time slots in `TimelineView` by setting the [TimeIntervalHeight](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~TimeIntervalHeight.html) property of `SfSchedule`.

 {% tabs %}
 {% highlight xaml %}
 <schedule:SfSchedule x:Name="schedule" ScheduleView="TimelineView" TimeIntervalHeight="180"/>